malcommac/SwiftRichString/README.md

 SwiftRichString is also able to parse and render xml tagged strings to produce a valid `NSAttributedString` instance.
 This is particularly useful when you receive dynamic strings from remote services and you need to produce a rendered string easily.

-In order to render an XML string you need to create a compisition of all styles you are planning to render in a single `StyleGroup` instance and apply it to your source string as just you made for a single `Style`.
+In order to render an XML string you need to create a compisition of all styles you are planning to render in a single `StyleXML` instance and apply it to your source string as just you made for a single `Style`.

 For example: